Appointment scheduling software: Desktop

 Desktop applications are programs that are usually licensed and installed on end-user maintained computer hardware.
 Such programs are generally very robust in terms of features and reporting, and can often be customized, but one downside is that desktop applications often do not have an online portal for staff or customer access.
 As well, installed applications may require ongoing maintenance, support, and upgrading by the end-user.

 Desktop-based scheduling applications are often used in environments where data privacy and security are critical.
 They are commonly found in industries with sensitive data, such as healthcare or finance.
 Also, businesses that don't rely heavily on remote access or real-time updates may opt for desktop-based solutions.

 Web-based

 Web applications are usually provided by a third-party service provider that offers appointment scheduling tools and features as a hosted software solution, usually provided via a web browser.
 One common benefit is that customers are provided the option of booking their own appointments.
 This facilitates appointment scheduling over the web as customers can access their usual professionals' schedules at their convenience 24/7 and make appointments online through the Internet.
 This type of software does not require any update since the updates are directly implemented to the cloud.

 Web-based scheduling applications are suitable for businesses and industries that require remote access, collaboration, and flexibility.
 They are commonly used by companies with distributed teams or when clients need to book appointments from different locations.
+For example, Upwork has built-in appointment scheduling in both its online interface and its desktop application.